playfulprogramming/playfulprogramming/content/crutchcorn/collections/journey-into-leadership/posts/navigating-leadership-risks/index.md

 "I did it!
 I can't believe that I did it!"

 After 10 years in the programming field — years of working through complex coding problems, managing teams, learning the project management process, groking the business problems to solve — I'd finally made it into a "VP" role.
-"VP of Software Engineering", nonetheless!
+"VP of Software Engineering," nonetheless!

 The feeling was exhilarating.
-Sure, it came with the typical promotion benefits that yeilded a pay increase, but that's not what I was excited about.
+Sure, it came with the typical promotion benefits that yielded a pay increase, but that's not what I was excited about.

 See, at this point in my career, I'd joined my fair share of teams.
 I'd seen what I thought worked and what didn't.
 I'd been laid off, survived layoffs, been responsible for declining metrics, and even managed teams that were able to ship months ahead of schedule.